harryw1248/cpAI_EECS_498/README.md

 1. Launch a new EC2 instance by choosing Ubuntu Server 18.04 LTS (HVM), SSD Volume Type - ami-0fc20dd1da406780b (64-bit x86).

--   Configure your security group so that SSH, HTTP (PORT 80) is allowed.
+-   Configure your security group so that SSH and HTTP (PORT 80) are allowed.

 2. SSH into the newly launched EC2 instance and update the system: